laravel-cross-eloquent-search

 composer require protonemedia/laravel-cross-eloquent-search

-method has been renamed to search
+• The get method has been renamed to search.

-method has been renamed to beginWithWildcard
+• The startWithWildcard method has been renamed to beginWithWildcard.

-method with the model's class name and the column you want to search through.
-Then call the search
+Start your search query by adding one or more models to search through.
+Call the add method with the model's class name and the column you want to search through.
+Then call the search method with the search term, and you'll get a \Illuminate\Database\Eloquent\Collection instance with the results.

-method, this package will use the customized column.
+The results are sorted in ascending order by the updated column by default.
+In most cases, this column is updated_at.
+If you've customized your model's UPDATED_AT constant, or overwritten the getUpdatedAtColumn method, this package will use the customized column.
 If you don't use timestamps at all, it will use the primary key by default.
 Of course, you can order by another column as well.

 use ProtoneMedia\LaravelCrossEloquentSearch\Search; $results = Search::add(Post::class, 'title') ->add(Video::class, 'title') ->search('howto');

-If you care about indentation, you can optionally use the new
+If you care about indentation, you can optionally use the new method on the facade:

 Search::new() ->add(Post::class, 'title') ->add(Video::class, 'title') ->search('howto');

-method to apply certain clauses based on another condition:
+There's also an when method to apply certain clauses based on another condition:

 Search::new() ->when($user->isVerified(), fn($search) => $search->add(Post::class, 'title')) ->when($user->isAdmin(), fn($search) => $search->add(Video::class, 'title')) ->search('howto');

 By default, we split up the search term, and each keyword will get a wildcard symbol to do partial matching.
-Practically this means the search term apple ios
+Practically this means the search term apple ios will result in apple% and ios%.
+If you want a wildcard symbol to begin with as well, you can call the beginWithWildcard method.
+This will result in %apple% and %ios%.

 Search::add(Post::class, 'title') ->add(Video::class, 'title') ->beginWithWildcard() ->search('os');

-Note: in previous versions of this package, this method was called startWithWildcard()
+Note: in previous versions of this package, this method was called startWithWildcard().

-If you want to disable the behaviour where a wildcard is appended to the terms, you should call the endWithWildcard
+If you want to disable the behaviour where a wildcard is appended to the terms, you should call the endWithWildcard method with false:

 Search::add(Post::class, 'title') ->add(Video::class, 'title') ->beginWithWildcard() ->endWithWildcard(false) ->search('os');